Broncos Stadium Community Benefits Agreement

 CBAs give community members a voice in shaping how large projects impact their neighborhoods—helping ensure growth is inclusive, equitable, and responsive to local needs.

-You can also view the meeting slideshow HERE.
+You can view the meeting slideshow HERE.

 También puedes ver la presentación de diapositivas AQUÍ.